How can virtual reality be applied to museums?

 It’s a great example of how a virtual world can add a whole new dimension to museums – even for those who are watching from their cardboard headsets back home.

 A VR museum exhibit can bring the distant past to life.

 “When it comes to museums, VR is the gateway to the past”

-3. Bring the exhibit to you
+3. Bring the exhibit to the audience

-“Offering an up close and personal experience, that takes museums one step further”
+“Offering an up-close and personal experience that takes museums one step further”